huBioinfo/CytoCommunity/README.md

 <div align=center><img src="https://github.com/huBioinfo/CytoCommunity/blob/main/support/Schematic_Diagram.png" width="650" height="650" alt="pipline"/></div>

 It remains poorly understood how different cells in a tissue organize and coordinate with each other to support tissue functions.
-To better understand the structure-function relationship of a tissue, the concept of tissue cellular neighborhoods (TCNs) or spatial domains as well as multiple analysis tools have been proposed.
+To better understand the structure-function relationship of a tissue, the concept of tissue cellular neighborhoods (TCNs) or spatial domains as well as their identification tools have been proposed.
 However, we found **several limitations** as below.

 (1) Most existing methods are originally designed for spatial transcriptomics data and thus use expression of hundreds or thousands of genes as features to infer TCNs.
 Such methods may not be applicable to spatial proteomics data that only have a few tens of protein expression features available.